Next of kin: United Kingdom

 The term has no legal definition in the United Kingdom.
-An individual can nominate any other individual as his or her next-of-kin.
+An individual can nominate any other individual as their next-of-kin.
 There is no requirement for the nominated person to be a blood relative or spouse, although it is normally the case.
-Someone who has no close family (or who has little or no contact with their surviving family members) may decide to list someone outside their family as his or her next of kin, for instance a friend or a neighbour.
+Someone who has no close family (or who has little or no contact with their surviving family members) may decide to list someone outside their family as their next of kin, for instance a friend or a neighbour.

 The nominated person must agree to the nomination, otherwise it is invalid.
 The status of next-of-kin confers no legal rights and has no special responsibilities, except as referred to below in the specific context of the Mental Health Act.

 The status of next-of-kin does not in any way imply that they stand to inherit any of the individual's estate in the event of the individual's death.
 The intestacy rules stipulate who inherits automatically (in the absence of a will); an individual can make a will and nominate other persons.
 If a minor inherits (children inherit from parents even in the absence of a will), then, until the child is 18 years of age, there is a "trust" imposed, which means that the executors or trustees of the will remain responsible for the assets until the child is 18.
 The term "next of kin" should not be confused with parental responsibility.